Dog Friendly Beaches

 Whitsand Bay from Polhawn Fort photo by Nilfanion

-Car parking is either on the coast roads or in the few car parks but then access is along the coast path and can include some steep steps.
-The four beaches that make up Whitsand Bay are Tregonhawke which is the largest beach and the smaller beaches of Tregantle (occasionally closed if the MoD is using the firing range), Freathy beach and Sharrow.
+Car parking is either on the coast roads or in the few car parks but access is along the coast path and can include some steep steps.
+The four beaches that make up Whitsand Bay are Tregonhawke which is the largest beach and the smaller beaches of Tregantle (occasionally closed if the MoD is using the firing range), Freathy Beach and Sharrow.

 2. Watergate Bay, Newquay